 Open to download resource.

-Open to download resource.
-When an acute wound fails to progress through the four predictable phases of wound healing in an efficient and timely manner, the wound becomes a chronic, hard-to-heal wound.
 A variety of clinical, non-clinical and service delivery risk factors can contribute to non-healing wounds.
 However, even when these factors are addressed with best standards of care, hard-to-heal wounds are usually also characterized by various local barriers to healing.
 This demands intervention beyond the usual wound management focus on the wound environment and reducing the risk of infection.
-The TIMERS framework discussed in this presentation can be used to guide the best standards of care interventions to restart the healing process.

 Video: TIMERS Approach to Wound Bed Preparation